shellinabox/shellinabox/README.md

 shellinabox
 ===========

-This is unofficial fork of project **shellinabox**.
+This is unofficial fork of project **Shell In A Box**.
 Fork was created because original project is not maintained anymore and we cannot contact original repository owners.